 - Unwrap your sterilized equipment promptly (did I mention that already…).
 If left wrapped, it will sweat and mold and ruin your equipment.
 It needs to air.
 Unless your wrapped stuff is in a super dry storage space, then you can leave it wrapped but highly recommend you monitor it.

 - If keeping your stuff wrapped as Iotron proof while you wait for the bee inspector to inspect, you can cut holes in the wrap or store in a cool dry area, just monitor!

-- Make labels/text large enough to read at night or at arm’s length.
-Envelope return address stickers don’t work!
+- Make labels/text large enough to read under night lights or at arm’s length.

 - Using your clean equipment in the hive yard.
 Mark your newly sterilized equipment, so you can identify it from your non treated equipment.
 E.g. adopt the 5 year queening colour code.
 Or use letter/# stamps.